Legal evolution: Methodology and theory

-The term 'legal evolution' covers a broad range of theories with different goals and approaches, but there are several features which are shared.
-Theories of legal evolution attempt to provide an explanation for the ways law changes with reference to wider factors outside the legal system.
-For example, the German historical school suggested law developed alongside the nation containing it, an idea carried on by Henry Maine in Britain in his theory of 'progressive evolution'.
+The term 'legal evolution' covers a broad range of theories with different goals and approaches, but the theories share several features.
+Theories of legal evolution attempt to provide an explanation for the ways in which law changes with reference to wider factors outside the legal system.
+For example, the German historical school suggested that law developed alongside the nation containing it, an idea carried on by Henry Maine (1822-1888) in Britain in his theory of 'progressive evolution'.
 Likewise, legal memetics explains legal development according to the interplay between external information in society and its process of 'encoding' within legal rules.
-Another common thesis is that legal development is progressive, with legal systems tending towards greater complexity, completeness, or 'advancement'.
-John Millar proposed, for instance, that legal systems progressed from hunter gathering societies with minimal property to modern systems of international commerce.
+Another common thesis suggests that legal development is progressive, with legal systems tending towards greater complexity, completeness, or 'advancement'.
+John Millar (1735-1801) proposed, for instance, that legal systems progressed from hunter-gathering societies with minimal property to modern systems of international commerce.

 Theories of legal evolution deploy a wide range of methodological tools.
 The German historical school was noteworthy for its use of a rigorous historical methodology, paying close attention to primary sources and manuscripts.
-Similarly, a common source of material is anthropological studies, such as surveys of Native Americans, which evolutionary theorists use to deduce the progression of rules from primitive societies to modern market ones.
-The evolutionary theorist might also rely upon universal laws of morals or general sociological hypotheses to explain a natural trend in legal development.
+Another common source of material, anthropological studies, include (for example) surveys of Native Americans, which evolutionary theorists use to deduce a progression of rules from primitive societies to modern market ones.
+The evolutionary theorist might also rely upon universal laws of morals or upon general sociological hypotheses to explain a natural trend in legal development.
 A persistent theme is the frequent use of scientific metaphor.
-Maine in his work "Ancient Law" drew upon scientific theories of geology and possibly Darwinism, whereas John Henry Wigmore argued that legal evolution was more like the complex interplay between planets.
+Maine in his work "Ancient Law" drew upon scientific theories of geology and possibly upon Darwinism, whereas John Henry Wigmore (1863-1943) argued that legal evolution was more like complex gravitational interplay between planets.
 Similarly, legal memetics draws widely from biology and, as a subset of memetics, relies upon analogies between genes, evolutionary pressure, and the cultural transmission of ideas.
-Other theories are rooted in sociobiology, attempting to generalise from supposed universal features of humankind, or even living creatures as a whole, to explain the development of legal rules, institutions, and ideas.
+Other theories are rooted in sociobiology, attempting to generalise from supposed universal features of humankind, or even from living creatures as a whole, to explain the development of legal rules, institutions, and ideas.